saleor/saleor-docs/docs/getting-started/docker.md

 By default, we do not mount assets for development in the Docker.
 This is because the assets are built in the Docker at build-time and are not present in the cloned repository.
 As a result, what has been built on the Docker, would be subsequently overshadowed by empty directories from the host.

 However, we are aware that in some instances you may wish to mount the assets and see your changes reflected in the container.
-To do that modify the docker-compose.override.yml before proceeding.
+If so, modify the docker-compose.override.yml before proceeding.

 In order for Docker to use your assets from the host, you need to remove `/app/saleor/static/assets` volume and add `./webpack-bundle.json:/app/webpack-bundle.json` volume.

-Additionally, if you wish to have the compiled templated emails mounted, remove also the `/app/templates/templated_email/compiled` volume from the web and celery services.
+Additionally, if you wish to have the compiled email templates mounted, also remove the `/app/templates/templated_email/compiled` volume from the web and celery services.

 ## How to use Docker